How Are Monthly Totals Calculated

 Step 3: Normalizing Budget Amounts

 Your budgets might be set for different time periods (weekly, fortnightly, monthly, quarterly, or yearly).
-The system converts all budgets to match your selected date range:
+The system converts all budgets to match your selected date range.
+To do this, it calculates the Annual total for each category, then divides this to get the Monthly amount.

 For a full month period: